 Two (2) Nos.
 (One Working + One Standby) horizontal, multi-stage, barrel casing / ring section, centrifugal type BFP, driven by electric motor, will be provided for HP feed System.
 Each HP BFP would have one (1) no. matching capacity, single-stage booster pump driven by the feed pump motor.
 The booster pump will take suction from feed water storage tank and discharge into the suction of corresponding main BFP, which in turn will supply feed water to HP section of HRSG through HP feed water control station.
 HP feed water control station comprising of Two (2) Nos.
-(One working + One standby) pneumatic control valves of 100% and one (1) no. 30% capacity pneumatic control valve has been envisaged to control the HP drum level.
-Each feed water control valves will be provided with motor driven upstream isolation valve and a downstream isolation valve with manual operator for maintenance of internals of control valve.
+(One working + One standby) pneumatic control valves of 100% and one (1) no. 30% capacity pneumatic control valves will be provided with motor driven upstream isolation valve and a downstream isolation valve with manual operator for maintenance of internals of control valve.